Careers

 West Ham Foundation

-The focus group programme, led by Mr Datson, is aimed to develop social enterprise within the community.
+The focus group programme, led by Mr Datson, aims to develop social enterprise within the community.
 Team working, leadership, collaboration and self-confidence and, of course, coaching skills which are built over a number of sessions over a year.

-For more information on the West Ham Foundation please use the link below.
+For more information on the West Ham Foundation, plus Premier League Inspires and the Fest Hub please use the links below.

 London Citizens Programme

 Led by our mentoring team, this programme cultivates a wide range of skills and is based on community improvement projects.
-Our selected students get the opportunity to negotiate with local councillors on community priorities and lead on campaigns to improve the local community.
+Selected students get the opportunity to negotiate with local councillors on community priorities and lead on campaigns to improve the local community.

 National Citizen Service (NCS)